 If you used the T1S-C, Credit and Benefit Return last year, please see Tips for claiming your credits and benefits.

 If you used the T1S-A, Income Tax and Benefit Return last year, please see Tips for seniors.

-If you need help with getting a paper tax package, please call the CRA at 1-800-959-8281.
-If you need help completing your return, you may qualify for help through the Community Volunteer Income Tax Program, which runs volunteer tax clinics across the country.
+If you need help filling out your return, you may qualify for help through the Community Volunteer Income Tax Program, which runs volunteer tax clinics across the country.
 If there is no tax preparation clinic listed for your area, check the clinics pages again as community organizations add clinics on an on-going basis.

 You no longer need a NETFILE access code.
-However, as in previous years, you need your SIN and date of birth.
-NETFILE remains safe and secure.
+However, as in previous years, you need your social insurance number and date of birth.
+NETFILE remains a safe and secure way to file your taxes online.
 For more information, please see What’s new for NETFILE.

 TELEFILE was a service that let individuals file simple tax returns over the telephone.
 On June 27, 2012, the CRA announced that it would discontinue its TELEFILE service.
 Use of this service had declined, on average, by 10% every year as taxpayers moved to other channels, such as the CRA’s secure, convenient online services.